-Method 1: Using compressed air
+Method 1: Use compressed air

-You can also apply air with the device off, it’s really up to you.
+You can also apply air with your polisher turned off, it’s really up to you.

 If you don’t already have an air compressor as a detailer, they really do come in handy for cleaning door jams, dusty cupholders, and for use cases like cleaning pads.

-Method 2: Using a spur tool
+Method 2: Use a spur tool

 Simply point your rotary or polisher away from the vehicle, anchor it against your body, and work from the inside out, allowing the spur tool to spin on the surface of the pad.

 This is a great way to unclog a wool pad without washing it with water, just be careful not to apply too much pressure.

-One of the simplest cleaning methods is to use a terry cloth or a plush microfiber towel as you’re working, (in between passes) to knock off excess product until it’s time to change pads.
+One of the simplest cleaning methods is to use a terry cloth or a microfiber towel as you’re working, (in between passes).
+The idea is to knock off excess until it’s time to change pads.

-Method 2: Using compressed air
+Method 2: Use compressed air

 Compressed air is another great way to clean microfiber pads.
 Just like with wool pads, you will want to do this away from the vehicle and point your nozzle a few inches from the pad.

-Since foam pads are used when polishing (and not really for compounding or cutting) most of the time they are easier to keep clean, due to the fact they don’t trap substances in fibers like wool or microfiber pads can.
+Since foam pads are used when polishing (and not really for compounding or cutting) they are usually easier to keep clean, due to the fact they don’t trap substances in fibers like wool or microfiber pads can.